Charlotte’s Web Dog CBD Review (2026): Is the Famous Name Worth the Price?

 2. CBD Chews for Dogs

-These chicken-flavored soft chews are designed to target specific health needs.
+These chicken-flavored soft chews are designed for specific health applications.
 Regardless of the formula, every chew follows the same specs: 2.5 mg of full-spectrum CBD per treat, priced at $19.99 (30 count) or $34.99 (60 count).

 While the CBD base is the same, they differentiate the lines by adding specific botanical boosters:

-• Calming chews: Uses a blend of valerian root, passionflower, and chamomile to help chase away stressful feelings.
+• Calming chews: Uses a blend of valerian root, passionflower, and chamomile.

-• Hip and joint chews: Adds glucosamine, turmeric, and chondroitin to support stiff joints in active or aging dogs.
+• Hip and joint chews: Adds glucosamine, turmeric, and chondroitin.

-• Skin and allergy chews: Features nettle leaf, burdock root, and marshmallow root to soothe itchy skin from the inside out.
+• Skin and allergy chews: Features nettle leaf, burdock root, and marshmallow root.

 3. Canine Calming Bundle